-As of the Date of this Prospectus, the Polish main reference rate is 6.75 per cent.
+As of the Date of this Prospectus, following the decrease by 50 basis points in May 2025, the Polish main reference rate is 5.25 per cent.
 According to the Polish Banking Association (in Polish: Związek Banków Polskich), the interest rate on the vast majority of mortgage loans is a floating interest rate, being the sum of WIBOR and an applicable margin.
-WIBOR reflects the changes in the main reference rate so the reference rate increase led to an increase of interest rates under the mortgage loans.
+WIBOR reflects the changes in the main reference rate, so the reference rate increase led to an increase of interest rates under the mortgage loans in the past.

-To alleviate the effect the increased interest have on the financial condition of households, the Polish parliament adopted the Act on Crowdfunding and Supporting Borrowers (in Polish: Ustawa o finansowaniu społecznościowym dla przedsięwzięć gospodarczych i pomocy kredytobiorcom, the "Act on Supporting Borrowers") which came into force on 29 July 2022.
+To alleviate the effect that increased interest has on the financial condition of households, the Polish parliament adopted the Act on Crowdfunding and Supporting Borrowers of 7 July 2022 (in Polish: Ustawa o finansowaniu społecznościowym dla przedsięwzięć gospodarczych i pomocy kredytobiorcom, the "Act on Supporting Borrowers"), which came into force on 29 July 2022.